Gliding vertex on the horizontal bounding box for multi-oriented object detection: Experiments

 \textbf{RCTW-17}~\cite{shi2017icdar2017} is also a long text detection dataset, consisting of 8034 training images and 4229 test images annotated with text lines.
 This dataset is very challenging due to very large text scale variances.
 We evaluate the proposed method via the online evaluation platform in terms of F-measure.

-\textbf{MW-18Mar}~\cite{mw18mar} is a multi-target pedestrian tracking dataset, in which images are taken with fisheye cameras.
-For each video, we extract 1 of every 17 frames and manually annotate the pedestrians with rotated rectangles.
-We also randomly rotate four times the test images, generating 524 training and 1216 test images.
+\textbf{MW-18Mar}~\cite{mw18mar} is a multi-target horizontal pedestrian tracking dataset, in which images are taken with fisheye cameras.
+The authors of \cite{tamura2019omnidirectional} extracted some frames and annotated the pedestrians with rotated rectangles for omnidirectional pedestrian detection.
 The standard miss rates at every false positive per image (FPPI) and log average miss rates (LAMRs)~\cite{dollar2011pedestrian} are adopted for benchmarking.